 What are home plunge pools?
 Home plunge pools are generally smaller than full-sized swimming pools but you can still use them to relax, exercise, recover, and in some cases even swim.
 Take a dip on a hot summer’s day.
 Relax, unwind with the healing attributes of water.

 Home plunge pools come in all shapes and sizes.
-Find one that complements your individual tastes and home design.
-Choose a color that matches your home aesthetic, design the pool’s interior to meet your goals.
-Change up the interior with different benches, depths, stairs and jets.
-In other words, make sure you choose the right pool for your exact needs.
+Find one that complements your individual lifestyle and home design.
+Choose a color that matches your home aesthetic, design the pool’s interior to meet your exercise goals.
+Add benches, different depths, stairs and multiple jets.
+In other words, choose the right pool for your exact needs.

-Even though it is a smaller body of water, you can get a great workout in a plunge pool.
-Be as creative as you want.
-Mix it up with running, aerobic exercises, resistance bands or water weights.
+Even though plunge pools are a smaller body of water, you can still get a great workout.
+Be creative.
+Mix up your routine with running, aerobic exercises, resistance bands or water weights.

 Plunge pools start at around $15,000 for a basic pool and go up from there.
 This is far less than a full-sized pool.
 Depending on the materials used to manufacture your pool, you will be able to design the pool to meet your specific desires.
 The cost will go up, but some pools can be built up to 45′ long or as deep as 7′.
 If you choose a vinyl liner plunge, plan for additional costs over the life of the pool.
 (You’ll need to replace the liner every 7-10 years.)

 Home plunge pool design is a fun, easy way to add a wow water feature at home.
 Ride the wave.
 Get a home plunge pool.
 Enjoy ultimate pool luxury today.
 Download this guide to read more features to look for when buying a plunge pool.